-- progression in the children's learning; and - the children's wider skills and dispositions.
+- standards attained by the children; - progression in the children's learning; and - the children's wider skills and dispositions.

 6. Quality of provision

 The ETI was unable to evaluate:

 - the quality of the curriculum; - the effectiveness of the guidance and support in bringing about high quality individual learning experiences; - the effectiveness and impact of planning, teaching, learning and assessment in promoting successful learning; and - care and welfare.